2026 Costs at a Glance

 Outpatient mental health services

 These costs can be significant.
-For example, an elderly individual with multiple chronic conditions (e.g., congestive heart failure and Parkinson’s disease) can easily spend thousands of dollars per year on prescription medicines alone.
+For example, an individual with multiple chronic conditions (e.g., congestive heart failure and Parkinson’s disease) can spend thousands of dollars per year on prescription medications alone.
 These same individuals may be in and out of the hospital several times each year.
 If each visit represents a new benefit period, a new deductible is required for each.
-Deductibles and co-payments on Part B doctor visits can also quickly add up.
-Even more damaging, a serious illness or accident could put the individual in the hospital for a period in excess of covered days, requiring 100% payment of stratospheric hospital costs.
+Deductibles and co-payments on Part B doctor visits can also add up over time.
+In more serious situations, extended hospital stays can result in substantial out-of-pocket costs once Medicare coverage limits are reached.

-No sound retirement plan can ignore these potential costs.
+No retirement plan should overlook these potential costs.

-Retirees facing this challenge need to think about strategies for funding these excess health care costs after age 65.
-Strategies for filling gaps between actual health care costs and Medicare coverage include:
+Retirees facing this challenge should consider strategies for addressing healthcare costs after age 65.
+Strategies for filling gaps between actual healthcare costs and Medicare coverage include:

-• The purchase of so-called Medigap insurance from private vendors
+• The purchase of Medigap insurance from private insurers

-• If possible, maintain coverage through an employer-provided health insurance plan
+• Maintaining coverage through an employer-provided health insurance plan, if available

 To discuss the impact of health care costs on your retirement income plan and the optimal solution for your personal situation, contact a Mainstay Capital Management Senior Wealth Advisor toll-free at 866-444-6246.